joeodx/Tech258_AWS_cloud/Deploying_Vm_cloud/README.md

 Now you are logged into your virtual machine this is how you deploy nginx on your E2 instance.

-This is what your screen should look like now
+This is what your screen should look like now :

 ![33.jpg](..%2Fpictures%2F33.jpg)

-### Step 1  - Enter the following commands to update and install
+### Step 1  - Enter the following commands to update and upgrade

 * Enter the following commands to  install and update their necessary ubuntu packages.